She was told she was 'just anxious.' A midair incident uncovered the truth.

 The brain disorder has long been the subject of myth and stigma, arising in part from its centuries-old association with being "possessed" or demonic.
 Stigma, Chang said, has contributed to delayed diagnosis.
 Epilepsy is sometimes misdiagnosed as a psychiatric illness, including schizophrenia.

-"We see kids who are diagnosed with [attention-deficit disorder] because they have staring episodes" — a behavior commonly seen in absence seizures.
+"We see kids who are diagnosed with [attention-deficit disorder] because they have staring episodes" — a behaviour commonly seen in absence seizures.

 Delayed diagnosis is not uncommon, Chang said, but a delay of 50 years is.